sandeepmanimala/sandeepmanimala/README.md

 - 👋 Hi, I’m @sandeepmanimala
 - 👀 I’m interested in experiments
 - 🌱 I’m currently learning neural network
-- 📫 Reach me on instagram @sandeepmanimala
+- 📫 Reach me on 𝕏 @sandeepmanimala

 <!---
 sandeepmanimala/sandeepmanimala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.